 We can negotiate on your behalf and seek financial compensation from them through arbitration or litigation processes against manufacturers who violate consumer rights laws that protect consumers like yourself from buying defective vehicles.

-Also, if your case is successful, both the Pennsylvania Lemon Law and the federal warranty law entitles consumers to recover the reasonable cost of their attorney’s fees from the defendant.
+Also, if your case is successful, both the Philadelphia Lemon Law and the federal warranty law entitles consumers to recover the reasonable cost of their attorney’s fees from the defendant.